glennmusa/mock-spacestation/README.md

 ## Connect to VMs

 After you've deployed the Mock Spacestation template, use [./getConnections.sh](./getConnections.sh), passing in the name of your resource group and the deployment name, to retrieve the commands to SSH into the deployed VMs.

+If you've deployed from the Azure Portal, here's how to retrieve your deployment name:

+_image that shows deployment name_

 ```plaintext
 ./getConnections.sh $resourceGroupName $deploymentName